Pediatric Eye Exam in Woodcliff Lake

 Prepare for Back to School with Blue Light Glasses | James Tracey Eye Care

 Comprehensive Pediatric Eye Exams

 At James Tracey Eye Care, we offer comprehensive pediatric eye exams, as well as a wide array of glasses and lenses for our young patients.
-James Tracey Eye Care serves patients from in and around Midtown in the state of New York.
+James Tracey Eye Care serves patients from in and around Woodcliff Lake in the state of New Jersey.

 - A: Maybe!
 20/20 only tells us what size letter can be seen 20 feet away.
 People with significant farsightedness or eye muscle imbalances may see 20/20, but experience enough visual strain to make reading difficult.
 Vision controls eighty percent of learning so include a thorough eye exam in your child's Back-to-School list.

 - A: Distance and reading are two different things.
 Someone with perfect distance vision can still have focusing problems up close.
 Doctors need to check for both, many children have undiagnosed accommodative (focusing) problems because no one ever looked for it before.
 We always check the distance and near vision on all ages because it is so important.
 Other areas that need to be checked is eye muscle alignment, color vision, depth perception, and overall health of the eyes.